nadeo/trackmania-doc/docs/play/what-is-ranked-3v3.md

 | Silver and above | +40 |

-At the end of a matchmaking season (which runs in parallel to the campaign seasons) Trackmaster + Master 3 -> 1600 points
+At the end of a matchmaking season (which runs in parallel to the campaign seasons), matchmaking ranks and ratings will be soft-reset to prevent the ratings at the top from becoming stale.
+See below for an example of how ranks might be adjusted.

+!!! note "Actual formula required"

+    This section is not quite correct yet, the adjustments were less severe in the most recent Winter 2023 -> Spring 2023 transition.

+Trackmaster + Master 3 -> 1600 points
 Master 2 -> 1300 points
 Master 1 -> 1150 points